Skip to content

 • Hasta pronto — See you soon, when you expect to meet soon.

-• Nos vemos — See you (informal)
+• Nos vemos — See you (informal), casual and friendly.

 • Adiós — Goodbye, suitable for formal or informal departures.